saltkid/tbg/README.md

 same as other commands.
 1. next-image
     - triggers an image change
-    - curl equivalent: `curl -X POST localhost:9545/next-image`
+2. set-image
+    - sets a specified image as the background image
-2. quit
+3. quit
     - stops the server
-    - curl equivalent: `curl -X POST localhost:9545/quit`

-*Tip: you can assign these commands to keybinds in Windows Terminal Settings*
+*Tip: you can assign these commands to keybinds*

 ## Flags
 Flags behave differently based on the command so for more detailed explanation,